jdh-algo/JoyHallo/README.md

 ## 📖 Introduction

-In the field of speech-driven video generation, creating Mandarin videos presents significant challenges.
-Collecting comprehensive Mandarin datasets is difficult, and Mandarin's complex lip shapes further complicate model training compared to English.
-Our research involved collecting 29 hours of Mandarin speech video from employees at JD Health International Inc., resulting in the jdh-Hallo dataset.
-This dataset features a wide range of ages and speaking styles, including both conversational and specialized medical topics.
-To adapt the JoyHallo model for Mandarin, we utilized the Chinese-wav2vec 2.0 model for audio feature embedding.
-Additionally, we enhanced the Hierarchical Audio-Driven Visual Synthesis module by integrating a Cross Attention mechanism, which aggregates information from lip, expression, and pose features.
+In audio-driven video generation, creating Mandarin videos presents significant challenges.
+Collecting comprehensive Mandarin datasets is difficult, and the complex lip movements in Mandarin further complicate model training compared to English.
+In this study, we collected 29 hours of Mandarin speech video from JD Health International Inc. employees, resulting in the jdh-Hallo dataset.
+This dataset includes a diverse range of ages and speaking styles, encompassing both conversational and specialized medical topics.
+To adapt the JoyHallo model for Mandarin, we employed the Chinese wav2vec2 model for audio feature embedding.
+A semi-decoupled structure is proposed to capture inter-feature relationships among lip, expression, and pose features.
 This integration not only improves information utilization efficiency but also accelerates inference speed by 14.3%.
-The moderate coupling of information enables the model to learn relationships between facial features, addressing issues of unnatural appearance.
-These advancements lead to more precise alignment between audio inputs and visual outputs, enhancing the quality and realism of synthesized videos.
-It is noteworthy that JoyHallo maintains its strong ability to generate English videos, demonstrating excellent cross-language generation capabilities.
+Notably, JoyHallo maintains its strong ability to generate English videos, demonstrating excellent cross-language generation capabilities.

 ## 🎬 Videos-Mandarin-Woman